Duke13019/5G-Course/5G-Architecture/README.md

   - `npm run build`
   - `npm start`

-Within a browser, you can now access to `127.0.0.1:9999` and connect using the `admin:1423` credentials.
+Within a browser (Firefox, not working with Chrome in my case), you can now access to `127.0.0.1:9999` and connect using the `admin:1423` credentials.